playmint/ds/contracts/src/maps/tutorial-room-7/README.md

     }
 ```

-Note see what function way passed in via the payload:
+Note see what function was passed in via the payload:
 ```solidity
 if ((bytes4)(payload) == this.toggleUnwalkableTiles.selector)
 ```